PERSOL HR DATA BANK in APAC

 Holidays

-In principle, when employees work on a public holiday, the same amount of wages will be paid as would be for work on a weekend.
-Public holidays in 2024 are as follows:
+In principle, when employees work on a public holiday, the same wages will be paid as would be for work on a weekend.
+Public holidays in 2025 are as follows:

 -

-In Indonesia, an employer may establish a long period of rest.
-The application of the legislation concerning a long period of rest is to be determined and specified in the relevant individual work agreement, the enterprise's rules and regulations, or a collective work agreement (Labor Law, Article 79, Paragraph 4).
+In Indonesia, an employer must establish a long period of rest.
+The application of the legislation concerning a long period of rest is to be determined and specified in the relevant employment agreement, company regulations, or a collective labor agreement (Manpower Law, Article 79, Paragraphs 4 and 5, and MK Decision 168/2023).

 -

-Entrepreneurs are under an obligation to provide workers with adequate opportunities to pray to and/or worship as required by their religions (Labor Law, Article 80).
-Entrepreneurs are required to pay the worker/laborer's wages even if the worker/laborer does not perform work as a result of practicing or observing religious obligations ordered or required by their religion (Labor Law, Article 93, Paragraph 2, Item e).
+Entrepreneurs are under an obligation to provide workers with adequate opportunities to pray to and/or worship as required by their religions (Manpower Law, Article 80).
+Entrepreneurs are required to pay the worker/laborer's wages even if the worker/laborer does not perform work as a result of practicing or observing religious obligations ordered or required by their religion (Manpower Law, Article 93, Paragraph 2, Item e).

 -